 Will it Require Wood Conditioner Before Staining?

 Ash does stain well, but it won’t need a pre-stain wood conditioner or filler.
-Ash is an ideal wood for staining due to its generously sized pores that make absorbing and evenly distributing pigment.
+Ash is an ideal wood for staining due to its generously sized pores that evenly absorb and distribute pigment well.
 This species absorbs stain well on its own without a wood conditioner.

 Steps to Stain Ash Properly